 Receiver Drew Terrell: "The hangover was strong.
 It was strong.
 On the plane ride home (from South Bend), nobody was talking.
 Monday was bad.
 Tuesday, for the first half of practice, people were like, 'What's going on?'"

 Schwartzstein: "The execution wasn't there.
 The guys (standing) in back weren't locked in.
-The guys who were playing would make a mistake and
+The guys who were playing would make a mistake and there was no remorse."

 Defensive end Ben Gardner: "In years past when lost a game, we always come back with our best week of practice.
 It was really alarming to not see the intensity.''